HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

 ### Local AI technologies

 The limitations of cloud-based systems can be addressed by migrating inference to the client via local AI technologies, [referred to as Web AI](https://developer.chrome.com/blog/io24-web-ai-wrapup#:~:text=Web%20AI%20is%20a%20set%20of%20technologies%20and%20techniques%20to%20use%20machine%20learning%20\(ML\)%20models%2C%20client%2Dside%20in%20a%20web%20browser%20running%20on%20a%20device%27s%20CPU%20or%20GPU.).
-Since models are downloaded to the user's system, their weights cannot be kept a secret.
+Since models are downloaded to the user's system, their *weights* (internal model parameters) cannot be kept a secret.
 As a result, this approach is mostly used in combination with open-weights models, which are <a hreflang="en" href="https://www.vellum.ai/llm-leaderboard">typically less powerful than their commercial, cloud-based, closed-weights counterparts</a>.

-The <a hreflang="en" href="https://webmachinelearning.github.io/">World Wide Web Consortium (W3C) Web Machine Learning</a> Community Group (WebML CG) and Working Group (WebML WG) are actively standardizing this shift to make AI a first-class citizen of the web.
+The <a hreflang="en" href="https://webmachinelearning.github.io/">Web Machine Learning</a> Community Group and Working Group of the World Wide Web Consortium (W3C) are actively standardizing this shift to make AI a first-class citizen of the web.
 This effort follows two primary architectural directions: *Bring Your Own AI* and *Built-in AI*.

 #### Bring Your Own AI